Ljzn/ljzn.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, actually in Python and Django.
+Born in 1993.
+More Ruby,More Happy.

-email: agus[at]python.web.id
+email: rubyminer[at]foxmail.com